 Watto barters with Qui-Gon outside his junk shop.

 Watto is a beautiful 12 Inch Figure no matter what you think about him.
-Hasbro tooled a figure that fits into the standard 12 Inch Figure packaging, despite Watto’s smaller stature.
+Hasbro tooled a figure that fits into the standard Action Collection packaging, despite Watto’s smaller stature.
 Sadly, Hasbro didn’t include any “extra” accessories with Watto to help make up for his size difference.
-But we believe that the lack of accessories here is because of the tooling costs associated with an all-new sculpt required to produce him in the 12 Inch Figures line.
+But we believe that the lack of accessories here is because of the tooling costs associated with an all-new sculpt required to produce this character in the Action Collection line.
 Despite Watto’s lack of accessories, you probably won’t care.
 Hasbro designed an astounding likeness of the onscreen character.
 And then Hasbro also stepped up to plate when it came to the figure’s deco.
 We would have changed some of the decisions they made with Watto, but overall we’re very, very pleased with how he turned out.
-Again, he’s a highlight of the 12 Inch Figures line.
+Again, this figure is a highlight of the Action Collection line.
 From the figure’s dynamic sculpt to the gorgeous paint operation applied to give him like, Watto will stand the test of time as one of Hasbro’s achievements in this scale.
 Again, that’s not an exaggeration.
 This figure turned out wonderfully.

 Watto comes with a swivel head, two swivel shoulders, and two swivel hips.
 He is not much different than a bigger version of the 3.75” CommTech Watto figure.
 He comes with a datapad that is also nicely designed, but we’ve had great difficulty getting it to stay in his left hand, the only hand that will accept it.
 His right hand is opened up too wide to provide any support.
 He also comes with a welding tool attached to his side, but it’s disappointing that it's not removable.
 What makes this especially frustrating is that Hasbro added a realistic spiral “telephone” cord that springs open and closed like a Slinky toy.
 Why add this realistic detail, only to have the function of it non-removable and only as a permanent fixture on the figure’s sculpt?
 We’re not sure, but that’s a major setback.
 Perhaps the best part of Watto is his paint job.
 With blue and cream skin accented with creases, wrinkles and other washes to make it look real-life, Hasbro did a stunning job with Watto’s deco.
 They also added hairs on his chin area too.
 This is a great figure, and you should consider it for addition to your collection.